espocrm/documentation/docs/user-guide/mass-email.md

 2. Check if you have setup cron for your system.
 3. Check if you have 'Send Mass Emails' Scheduled Job and it's 'Active' (Administration > Scheduled Jobs > Send Mass Emails).
 Check if there is something in the log.

 #### What if Tracking URLs has wrong url that does not lead to your crm.

 Check *Site URL* parameter at Administration > Settings.
 The value must be the URL of your EspoCRM, this URL must be accessible externally.

 #### Bounced emails are not being logged

-Bounced emails can be handled by group email account only.
+Bounced emails can be handled by a group email account only.
 Make sure that you have a group email account that monitors the mailbox bounced emails are sent to.

 Also some mail server providers can deviate from standards, so bounced emails can be not distinguished.